Protecting Your Marriage

 Dave: Tennis is good enough for me.

 Debra: Or you can both take up something new together.

 Ann: That's true.

-I think sometimes, as Americans, we try to squeeze everything in—go, go, go, go—we don’t pause and stop.
-That’s where we tried to be deliberate about choosing hobbies together.
-We’ll go for walks; we’ll go hiking.
-I love playing chess—random game—she learned how to play chess, so she could play with me.
+I think sometimes as Americans, we try to squeeze everything in go, go, go, go.
+We don't pause and stop.
+That's where we tried to be deliberate about choosing hobbies together, like, we'll go for walks, we'll go hiking.
+I love playing chess, random game.
+She learned how to play chess so she could play with me.

 Debra: I don't love it, but I've learned how to do it.

-John: I think, ultimately, this idea of trust—the fruit of it is that you end up experiencing the deepest joy, pleasure, satisfaction—greater than any of these other things appear to give you, but you get to experience in your marriage.
+John: Yes.
+I think, you know, ultimately this idea of trust that the fruit of it is that you end up experiencing the deepest joy, pleasure, satisfaction, greater than any of these other things appear to give you, but you get to experience in your marriage.

-Dave: I think, as I’m listening, the whole idea of protecting your marriage, when you choose to do that, it builds trust.
+Dave: Well, I mean, I think as I'm listening, the whole idea of protecting your marriage, when you choose to do that, it builds trust.

-Debra: Every single one is like a string/a new string that connects you to your spouse.
-The more you have/the more deliberate you are, the stronger your marriage is in the end.
+Debra: Every single one is like a string, a new string that connects you to your spouse.
+The more you have, the more deliberate you have, the stronger your marriages.

 Ann: I love that you guys have been incredibly intentional about your relationship and about your family.
 It's inspiring to see how God's using you.